alcrene/valconfig/README.md

 so the system needs to be so simple that it needs no documentation at all.
 On the other hand, they are also constantly developing new methods, and so also need to be able to add new configuration options and new variable types.
-Moreover, most users are also possible contributors.
-We therefore need to allow them to set local configuration options without breaking others’ config, and without requiring anything more complicated than an `git push`.
-(Local configuration may include whether to use a GPU, where to save data / figures, MPI flags, etc.)
+Moreover, most users of lab-scale projects are also possible contributors to those projects.
+**We therefore need to allow users to set local configuration options without breaking others’ config, and without requiring anything more complicated than an `git push`.**
+(Local configuration may include whether to use a GPU, where to save data/figures, MPI flags, etc.)

 Thus we needed a way to
 - Set version-controlled defaults, that are packaged with the repository.